ForeFoldAi/leadflow/replit.md

 - ✅ Reduced unnecessary spacing and emphasized lead data as the main highlight
 - ✅ Center-aligned "by ForeFoldAI" tagline with LeadFlow branding
 - ✅ Used exact ForeFold logo image for consistent brand representation
+- ✅ Updated to clean "Logo only" version - blue spinning wheel without text for optimal visual impact

 # User Preferences